COMCIFS/comcifs.github.io/accepted/ddlm_dictionary_style_guide.md

 11. Values of the `_method.expression` attribute are always presented as semicolon-delimited text strings following the formatting and prefixing rules of regular strings as specified in Section 2.1.
-    This allows to keep a more uniform layout of the dREL code throughout the dictionary file.
+    This allows a more uniform layout of the dREL code throughout the dictionary file.

 #### Examples